statengeneraal/laws-markdown/verdrag/hong/kong/international/convention/for/the/safe/and/environmentally/sound/etc/BWBV0006256/README.md

 2. An International Certificate on Inventory of Hazardous Materials shall be issued for a period specified by the Administration, which shall not exceed five years.
 3. An International Ready for Recycling Certificate shall be issued for a period specified by the Administration that shall not exceed three months.
 4. An International Ready for Recycling Certificate issued under regulation 11 or 12 shall cease to be valid if the condition of the ship does not correspond substantially with the particulars of the certificate.
 5. The International Ready for Recycling Certificate may be extended by the Administration or by any person or organization authorized by it for a single point to point voyage to the Ship Recycling Facility.

 ### CHAPTER  3

 ####REQUIREMENTS FOR SHIP RECYCLING FACILITIES

+Treedt in werking op een nader te bepalen tijdstip

 ### Regulation  15

 ####Controls on Ship Recycling Facilities

+Treedt in werking op een nader te bepalen tijdstip

 1. Each Party shall establish legislation, regulations, and standards that are necessary to ensure that Ship Recycling Facilities are designed, constructed, and operated in a safe and environmentally sound manner in accordance with the regulations of this Convention.
 2. Each Party shall establish a mechanism for authorizing Ship Recycling Facilities with appropriate conditions to ensure that such Ship Recycling Facilities meet the requirements of this Convention.
 3. Each Party shall establish a mechanism for ensuring that Ship Recycling Facilities comply with the requirements of this chapter including the establishment and effective use of inspection, monitoring and enforcement provisions, including powers of entry and sampling.
 Such a mechanism may include an audit scheme to be carried out by the Competent Authority(ies) or an organization recognized by the Party, taking into account guidelines developed by the Organization, and the results of these audits should be communicated to the Organization.
 4. Each Party shall designate one or more Competent Authorities and the single contact point to be used by the Organization, Parties to this Convention and other interested entities, for matters related to Ship Recycling Facilities operating within the jurisdiction of that Party.

 ### Regulation  16

 ####Authorization of Ship Recycling Facilities

+Treedt in werking op een nader te bepalen tijdstip

 1. Ship Recycling Facilities which recycle ships to which this Convention applies, or ships treated similarly pursuant to Article 3.4, shall be authorized by a Party taking into account the guidelines developed by the Organization.
 2. The authorization shall be carried out by the Competent Authority(ies) and shall include verification of documentation required by this Convention and a site inspection.
 The Competent Authority(ies) may however entrust the authorization of Ship Recycling Facilities to organizations recognized by it.
 3. The Party shall notify the Organization of the specific responsibilities and conditions of the authority delegated to the recognized organizations, for circulation to Parties.
 In every case, the Competent Authority(ies) retains full responsibility for the authorization issued.
 4. The authorization shall be drawn up in the form set forth in Appendix 5.
 If the language used is not English, French or Spanish, the text shall include a translation into one of these languages.
 5. The authorization shall be valid for a period specified by the Party but not exceeding five years.
 The Party shall identify the terms for which the authorization will be issued, withdrawn, suspended, amended and renewed, and communicate these terms to the Ship Recycling Facilities.
 If a Ship Recycling Facility refuses inspection by the Competent Authority(ies) or the recognized organization operating on its/their behalf, the authorization shall be suspended or withdrawn.
 6. If incidents or actions taken at the Ship Recycling Facility have the effect that the conditions for the authorization are no longer fulfilled, the Ship Recycling Facility shall inform the Competent Authority(ies).
 The Competent Authority(ies) may accordingly decide to suspend or withdraw the authorization, or require corrective actions by the Ship Recycling Facility.

 ### Regulation  17

 ####General requirements

+Treedt in werking op een nader te bepalen tijdstip

 1. Ship Recycling Facilities authorized by a Party shall establish management systems, procedures and techniques which do not pose health risks to the workers concerned or to the population in the vicinity of the Ship Recycling Facility and which will prevent, reduce, minimize and to the extent practicable eliminate adverse effects on the environment caused by Ship Recycling, taking into account guidelines developed by the Organization.
 2. Ship Recycling Facilities authorized by a Party shall, for ships to which this Convention applies, or ships treated similarly pursuant to Article 3.4: